AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     Removes any metadata whose name matches the regular expression *pattern*.
     The pattern will be case insensitive.

+    Optional appended modifiers include:

+      `:subimages=` *indices-or-names*
+        Include/exclude subimages (see :ref:`sec-oiiotool-subimage-modifier`).
+        Only included subimages will have the attribute changed.
+If subimages are not set, only the first subimage will be changed, or all subimages if the `-a` command line flag was used.

     Examples::

         # Remove one item only